molines/eNATL60/DOC/Runoff.md

  * With BMGTOOLS define the zone where to apply the runoff for each river, with the help of google-earth images, to better locate the rivermouth.

- * This procedure may take a lot of time, but make you visit the world !
+ * This procedure may take a lot of time, but makes you visit the world !

  ### Mask the resulting rivermouth file.
-  * When building the rivermouth file with BMGTOOLS, we do not case about the coastline.
+  * When building the rivermouth file with BMGTOOLS, we do not take care of the coastline.
 So it is mandatory to mask the resulting file in order to keep only ocean points in the file.
 Otherwise an error will be done when computing the runoff amount on model cells.
   * This is done with [rnf_mask](../TOOLS/rnd_mask.f90) program, using the bathymetric file.

   >   usage :  rnf_mask -d DATA-file -b BATHY-file [-vd VAR-data] [-vb VAR-bathy]